postgresml/postgresml/pgml-docs/docs/user_guides/setup/quick_start_with_docker.md

 We've prepared a Docker image that will allow you to quickly spin up a new PostgreSQL database with PostgreML already installed.
 It also includes some Scikit toy datasets so you can easily experiment with PostgresML workflows without having to import your own data.

-You can skip to [Installation](/user_guides/setup/v2/installation/) if you're ready to start using your own data in a native PostgreSQL installation.
+You can skip to [Installation](/user_guides/setup/v2/installation/) for production installation instructions.

 === ":material-apple: OS X"